This is an overview of my radio collection room with pictures and some text.

 In fully working condition.

-above the british directionfinder GEE, the H2S transmitters for 9 cm and 3 cm.
-With several belonging equipments
+above the British direction finder GEE, the H2S transmitters for 9 cm and 3 cm.
+With several belonging equipment.

 Above various Wireless sets, like WS 19 mk3 Highpower, the Canadian WS 19 mk3, The Wireless set no 22, and receiver R109 and Wireless set no 76.